 - To activate the changes, click OK.

-There you go.
-You have just removed a deleted user that keeps reappearing on the Windows 10 login screen.
-With this issue sorted, it may also be beneficial to learn how to fix errors that may occur when signing into your Windows 10 account.
+And there you have it.
+You’ve successfully removed a deleted user that kept reappearing on the Windows 10/11 login screen.
+With this issue sorted, it may also be beneficial to learn how to fix errors that may occur when signing into your Windows 10/11 account.